SamEdgemon/Baseball/index.md

 But this series is about more than sports — it’s about learning the core skills of analytics:

-- accessing and querying data
+- Accessing and querying data
-- exploring and preparing raw datasets
+- Exploring and preparing raw datasets for analytics
-- analyzing and visualizing results
+- Analyzing and visualizing results
-- turning findings into clear insights and stories
+- Turning findings into clear insights and stories

 You’ll get hands-on practice using tools such as **SAS, SQL, Python, and R**, working with real sports datasets and real-world workflows.

+Along the way, you’ll gain hands-on experience with tools used every day by analysts and data scientists, including **SAS**, **SQL**, **Python**, and **R**.

 ---

 ## Choose Your Sport

+A series of blogs will be introduced regarding each sport: each blog will
+- The history, context, and key figures of the game
+- Datasets built from real sports data
+- Exercises using SQL and SAS Workbench
+- Visualizations and analytics that bring the numbers to life

 Baseball

 Coming Soon!
 Basketball

 Coming Soon!
 Football

 ---

 ## Resources

-This series is about more than sports — it’s about learning the core skills of analytics:

-- Accessing and querying data
-- Exploring and preparing raw datasets
-- Analyzing and visualizing results
-- Turning findings into stories and insights
+SAS Workbench is a cloud-based, on-demand coding environment for data scientists and developers to build advanced models.
+You can access SAS Workbench here.

+Lahman Baseball Database was created by Sean Lahman and contains complete and extensive major league statistics dating back to 1871.
+It is not necessary to download the full database, as extracts will be provided for you; however, it is available for download here.

+SQLite is a self-contained, serverless, transactional SQL database engine.
+Like the Lahman Database, it is not necessary to download it for this instructional series, but it is available for download here.

 Along the way, you’ll gain hands-on experience with tools used every day by analysts and data scientists, including **SAS**, **SQL**, **Python**, and **R**.
 You’ll follow the workflow professionals use: query data, extract datasets, import them into an analytics environment, and build reports, calculations, tables, and charts.

 ---

-## How Each Sport Section Works

-Each sport’s section will guide you through:

-- The history, context, and key figures of the game
-- Datasets built from real sports data
-- Exercises using SQL and SAS Workbench
-- Visualizations and analytics that bring the numbers to life

 ---

-## Getting Started

-Whether you’re a student, a sports fan, or someone simply curious about data science, this series will help you develop skills that extend far beyond sports — skills you’ll use throughout your analytics journey.

-Open your laptop, choose your sport, and let’s explore the world of data together — from baseball to basketball and beyond.